cp2004/OctoPrint-WS281x_LED_Status/README.md

 * Toggle the lights on and off from the navbar

+* Control your strip from gcode scripts using M150

 * Easy to use but highly customizeable settings interface

 ## Effects